 2) Most Amenities are included!

 One of the best things about booking a DVC rental is you are treated just the same as if you booked a regular room at the Disney resorts, in fact maybe a little better.
 Pretty much all of the same amenities that come with a traditional room booking directly through Disney.
 This includes

-- FREE transportation from the airport through Disney’s Magical Express (Florida only),
+- FREE transportation from the airport to Walt Disney World through Disney’s Magical Express (Florida only),

 - Booking Fastpass + 60 days in advance